HEART Score for Chest Pain Calculator

 What Is the HEART Score?

-The HEART Score is a clinical risk stratification tool developed in 2008 by Dr. A.J.
+The HEART Score is a risk stratification tool published in 2008 by Dr. A.J.
 Six and colleagues in the Netherlands.
-It is used in emergency departments to predict the likelihood of Major Adverse Cardiac Events (MACE) — defined as acute MI (heart attack), PCI (coronary intervention), CABG (bypass surgery), or death within 6 weeks of a chest pain presentation.
+Emergency departments use it to estimate the chance of MACE (Major Adverse Cardiac Events), meaning acute MI (myocardial infarction, a heart attack), PCI (percutaneous coronary intervention, a stent), CABG (coronary artery bypass graft surgery), or death within six weeks of a chest pain presentation.

-The acronym stands for the five components: History, ECG, Age, Risk factors, and Troponin.
+The acronym is the five components: History, ECG (electrocardiogram, also written EKG), Age, Risk factors, and Troponin.
+Each scores 0, 1 or 2, so the total runs 0 to 10.

 The Five Components